fishforwish/fgc/notes.md

 2025 Mar 3 (Mon)
 =================
 * Git errors to be fixed: couldn't sync
+	* This was a Dropbox legacy problem, fixed for Chyun now
 * object 'combined_dat' not found in prevalence.Rout to make fgcPersist_clmm.Rout